riktar/jkanban/README.md

     {
         "id"    : "board-id-1",               // id of the board
-        "title" : "Board Title",              // title of the board "class" : "",                         // css class to add at the title "dragTo": ['another-board-id',...],   // array of ids of boards where items can be dropped (default: [])
+        "title" : "Board Title",              // title of the board "class" : "class1,class2,...",        // css classes to add at the title "dragTo": ['another-board-id',...],   // array of ids of boards where items can be dropped (default: [])
         "item"  : [                           // item of this board
             {